telicent-oss/smart-caches-core/docs/cli/index.md

 ssl.key.password=<key-password>
 ```

-Where the relevante password placeholders are replaced with the appropriate passwords for the users environment.
+Where the relevant password placeholders are replaced with the appropriate passwords for the users environment.

 If the cluster is a test cluster, or deployed in an environment where the certificates don't/can't contain the hostnames
 of the brokers and clients, then the following additional configuration will be necessary: